-CHAPEL HILL (AP) - Students enrolled at the state's 16 public universities a year from now can expect a pause in a decade of steady tuition increases.
+Students enrolled at North Carolina's 16 public universities a year from now can expect a pause in a decade of steady tuition increases.

 The president of the statewide University of North Carolina system said Thursday he will recommend no tuition increases for state residents heading into the 2014-15 academic year.